solomonsjoseph/RePORTaLiN/README.md

 This will:
 1. ✅ Load and process the data dictionary (14 sheets)
-2. ✅ Extract data from 43 Excel files
+2. ✅ Extract data from 43 Excel files to both original/ and cleaned/ subdirectories
 3. ✅ Generate JSONL output files in `results/dataset/<dataset_name>/`
 4. ✅ Create timestamped logs in `.logs/`